Thilawa Port: Geography

-The facility is adjacent to the Thilawa Special Economic Zone at Thanlyin-Kyauktan area immediately south of Yangon.
+The facility is adjacent to the Thilawa Special Economic Zone in Thanlyin-Kyauktan area immediately south of Yangon.

 Operating capacity

 The international multi-purpose container port can operate 24 hours a day, seven days a week.
 The port can handle up to 7,300 ships per year.

 Thilawa Port has a draft of 10 meters and can handle ships of up to 20,000 tons with up to 2,000 TEUs.
 The port was expanded in early 2020, with a lower previous draft of 9 meters and a capacity of ships weighing up to 15,000 tons with up to 1,500 TEUs.

 Management

-Thilawa Port is wholly owned by Hutchison Port Holdings and is operated by the private Hong Kong-based Myanmar International Terminal Thilawa company.
+Thilawa Port is wholly owned by Hutchison Port Holdings and is operated by the private Hong Kong–based Myanmar International Terminal Thilawa company.